jhuang448/beatmap_generator/README.md

 - "lst" (transformed data): table of [TICK, TIME, NOTE, IS_CIRCLE, IS_SLIDER, IS_SPINNER, IS_SLIDER_END, IS_SPINNER_END, SLIDING, SPINNING, MOMENTUM, ANGULAR_MOMENTUM, EX1, EX2, EX3], length MAPTICKS
 - "wav" (wav data): np.array, shape of [len(snapsize), MAPTICKS, 2, fft_size//4]
 - "flow" (flow data): table of [TICK, TIME, TYPE, X, Y, IN_DX, IN_DY, OUT_DX, OUT_DY] notes only

+### About MOMENTUM & ANGULAR_MOMENTUM
+Two new variables defined by that author to capture the information about the moving speed of the mouse.
+Probably they are not necessary.

 ## DONE:
 1. Beatmap resources